Rational symbolic powers of ideals: Introduction

-Building on this perspective, in Theorem \ref{thm.binSat}, we generalize the binomial expansion formula for \emph{mixed} sums of ideals (extending \cite{HJKN23}) and, in Theorem \ref{thm.binRatSym}, we prove that whenever the binomial expansion formula holds at a rational power, it also holds at the corresponding rational symbolic power.
+\Cref{lem.symbSat_ass} has an interesting consequence, namely, for homogeneous ideals $I$ in polynomial rings over a field of characteristic 0, the rational symbolic power $\rsI{u}$ is strongly Golod for all $u \in \QQ \cap [2,\infty)$; see \Cref{golod}.
+Furthermore, in Theorem \ref{thm.binSat}, we generalize the binomial expansion formula for \emph{mixed} sums of ideals (extending \cite{HJKN23}) and, in Theorem \ref{thm.binRatSym}, we prove that whenever the binomial expansion formula holds for a rational power, it also holds for the corresponding rational symbolic power.

-Finally, we restrict out attention to monomial ideals.
-The rational symbolic powers of squarefree monomial ideals admit a convex-geometric description.
-In particular, if $I$ is a squarefree monomial ideal, then
+Finally, we restrict out attention to monomial ideals in polynomial rings.
+In this case, we exhibit a valuative criterion and a convex-geometric description for rational symbolic powers; see \Cref{prop.RatSymMember} and \Cref{thm.ratMonIdeal}.
+In particular, if $I$ is a monomial ideal and $u \in \QQ_+$, then

+where $\RV_a(I)$ is a subset of the Rees valuations of $I$.
+As a consequence, there exists a convex polyhedron $\Sigma(I)$ so that

-where $\SP(I)$ is the symbolic polyhedron of $I$ (see Theorems~\ref{thm.ratMonIdeal} and \ref{thm.MonIdealDecomp}).
-This interpretation allows us to study asymptotic properties of the filtration of rational symbolic powers of squarefree monomial ideals.
-Our results establish the stability and asymptotics behaviors of this filtration for squarefree monomial ideals.
+This valuative (and convex-geometric) interpretation allows us to study asymptotic properties of the filtration of rational symbolic powers of monomial ideals.
+Our results establish the stability and asymptotics behaviors of this filtration for monomial ideals.